 When you’re shopping, look for red clearance stickers, peelie coupons, price cuts, gift card promotions, special purchase deals, and other discounts.
 Combine these kinds of sales and you’ll be able to score some great deals!
 If you aren’t sure if something is participating in a price cut or special purchase deal, take the item to the price scanner, and on the screen it will tell you if it is participating.

 Be sure to keep your eyes peeled for Target gift card deals while you’re flipping through the ad or shopping in the store!
 These gift card promotions may last for a week, month, or even longer.
 They may be posted inside the store, but not in the weekly ad.
 To get the gift card, you usually have to buy certain participating products, and the cashier will be prompted to scan a gift card at the register.
 You will NOT be able to use this gift card on that purchase.
 And unlike Register Rewards, you can roll gift card deals as many times as you’d like.

 Before you leave the store, make sure to check your receipt to verify the coupons you expected were applied.
 Also, make sure to verify that all of the Target gift cards you expected were awarded.
 It’s easier to correct situations right after you complete the transaction than later.

 Target does price match competitor’s ads, and you can use a manufacturer’s coupon on top of the price match!
-They do have a different policy regarding Target coupons, however.
-They will apply the Target coupon before the price match is made, and if the match price is still cheaper, they will match that price.
-In other words, most of the time you won’t be able to use a Target coupon when you price match.
+They do have a different policy regarding Target coupons and Cartwheel offers, however.
+They will apply the Target coupon and Cartwheel offer before the price match is made, and if the match price is still cheaper, they will match that price.
+In other words, most of the time you won’t be able to use a Target coupon or Cartwheel when you price match.

-If you have issues while shopping at Target and speaking to a manager does not resolve the issue, I recommend you call Target corporate at 1-800-440-0680.
+If you have issues while shopping at Target and speaking to a manager does not resolve the issue, contact Target corporate at 1-800-440-0680.